 Why upgrade to the latest PHP version?
 Well, we have 4 good reasons!

 PHP — unlike RPG, with its backward compatibility of over 60 years — supports a backward compatibility range of about 3 years or so.
 Some developers who keep their ears to the ground are aware of bad practices of potentially deprecated features typically listed on the php.net site.
 And while this may seem terribly disruptive, the number of true backward compatibility issues is usually rather small.

 In this blog, we’ll break down the four main reasons to upgrade your PHP stack — in no particular order, as each of these reasons is hugely important.

 Editor's Note: You can keep up with our content on new PHP versions here >>

-Please keep in mind that sometimes shops simply do not have cycles to invest in upgrading their PHP stack.
+There are many reasons why teams should upgrade PHP regularly.
+That said, sometimes shops simply do not have cycles to invest in upgrading their PHP stack.
 For that reason, Zend offers long term support (LTS) for older PHP versions which can extend the community support by a few years.
 We’ll talk more about that in a bit and, where applicable, I tried to provide a link to the original source materials so you don’t have to take my word for it.